facebook/react/docs/docs/reference-test-renderer.md

 testInstance.parent
 ```

-`parent` is a parent testInstance of the testInstance.
+`parent` is a parent testInstance.

 ### `testInstance.children`